Tel: 07538 367275

 I'll send you my draft schedule and script on an agreed date ahead of the ceremony (preferably at least 2 weeks beforehand to allow time for revisions.)
 You can make as many revisions as you like, either by phone or email.

-It's important that we get the details right, so I'll ask you to check things like the spellings of names, the wording of readings, your promises, and the version of songs that you'd like to use.
+It's important that we get the details right, so I'll ask you to check things like the spellings of names, the wording of readings, your promises, and the version of any pieces of music that you'd like to use.

 This can take place around two to seven days before the ceremony and is a chance for you and any friends and family involved to 'walk through' key parts of the ceremony with me.